cloudflare/cloudflare-docs/content/durable-objects/get-started.md

 {{</Aside>}}

-A Worker talks to a Durable Object through a stub object.
-The class binding's `get()` method returns a stub to the particular Durable Object instance, and the stub's `fetch()` method sends HTTP [Requests](/workers/runtime-apis/request/) to the instance.
+A Worker talks to a Durable Object through a [stub](/durable-objects/learning/create-durable-objects/).

+The class binding's `get()` method returns a stub to the particular Durable Object instance, and the stub's `fetch()` method sends HTTP [requests](/workers/runtime-apis/request/) to the instance.

-The fetch handler in the example below implements the Worker that talks to the Durable Object.
+The fetch handler in the example below implements the Worker that communicates to the Durable Object.
 Note that the fetch handler is written using a new kind of Workers syntax based on ES Modules.
 This syntax is required for scripts that export Durable Objects classes, but is not required for scripts that make calls to Durable Objects.
 However, Workers written in the modules syntax (including Durable Objects) cannot share a script with Workers written in the Service Worker syntax.

 We recommend following this approach of implementing Durable Objects and a corresponding fetch handler in the same script (written in the modules format) for convenience, but it is not required.

 ES Modules differ from regular JavaScript files in that they have imports and exports.
-When [writing the class that defines a Durable Object](/durable-objects/get-started/#2-write-a-class-that-defines-a-durable-object), you wrote `export class DurableObjectExample` when creating your class.
+For example, [to write a class that defines a Durable Object](/durable-objects/get-started/#2-write-a-class-that-defines-a-durable-object), you use `export class DurableObjectExample`.
 To implement a fetch handler, export a method named `fetch()` in an `export default {}` block.

 ### Example of the fetch handler implementation